emonindonesia/docker-influxdb-grafana/README.md

 The instructions are specifically for a GCE instance with a Container Optimized OS.

-For most other OS, install Docker and Docker-Compose and skip Step 2.

 InfluxDB is this simple configuration is not password protected.
 Grafana user/pass starts with admin/admin